ipfs/kubo/filestore/README.md

 mounted.

-Removing `error` blocks runs the risk of removing blocks to files that are not available due to transient or easily correctable (such as permission problems) errors.
+Removing `error` blocks runs the risk of removing blocks to files that are not available due to transient or easily correctable errors (such as permission problems).

 Removing `incomplete` blocks is generally safe as the interior node is basically useless without the children.
 However, there is nothing wrong with the block itself, so if the missing children are still available elsewhere removing `incomplete` blocks is immature and might lead to the lose of data.

 Removing `orphan` blocks, like `incomplete` blocks, runs the risk of data lose if the root node is found elsewhere.
-Also `orphan` blocks may still be useful and they only take up a small amount of space.
+Also, unlike `incomplete` blocks `orphan` blocks may still be useful and only take up a small amount of space.

 ## Pinning and removing blocks manually.

 Filestore blocks are never garage collected and hence filestore blocks are not pinned by default when added.
-If you add a directory it will also not be pinned (as that will indirectly pin filestore objects) and hense the directory object might be gargage collected as it is not stored in the filestore.
+If you add a directory it will also not be pinned (as that will indirectly pin filestore objects) and hence the directory object might be garbage collected as it is not stored in the filestore.

 To manually remove blocks use `filestore rm`.
 The syntax for the